AjaniBilby/BNF-parser/readme.md

 This operator will lead to the syntax under this operator being removed from the final syntax tree, however still remain as part of syntax validation.
 For instance in the BNF syntax above...

-The omit character goes in front af a single term, and must be the front most operator placing it in from of any `not` or `gather` operators.
+The omit character goes in front af a single term, and must be the front most operator placing it in front of any `not` or `gather` operators.

 ### Not `!`